Package insert / product label

 Before using Soliqua 100/33, tell your healthcare provider if you have had:

 |These medical problems may make you more likely to get pancreatitis.

 Stop taking Soliqua 100/33 and call your healthcare provider right away if you have pain in your stomach area (abdomen) that is severe and will not go away.
 The pain may be felt going from your abdomen through to your back.
 The pain may happen with or without vomiting.
 These may be symptoms of pancreatitis.

 |What is Soliqua 100/33?

-Soliqua 100/33 is an injectable prescription medicine that contains 2 diabetes medicines, insulin glargine and lixisenatide, that may improve blood sugar (glucose) control in adults with type 2 diabetes when used with diet and exercise in people who are not controlled with long-acting (basal) insulin (less than 60 units daily) or lixisenatide.
+Soliqua 100/33 is an injectable prescription medicine that contains 2 diabetes medicines, insulin glargine and lixisenatide, which may improve blood sugar (glucose) control in adults with type 2 diabetes when used with diet and exercise.

 |Who should not use Soliqua 100/33?

 Do not use Soliqua 100/33 if you:

 |Before using Soliqua 100/33, tell your healthcare provider about all your medical conditions including if you:

 Know the medicines you take.
 Keep a list of them to show your healthcare provider and pharmacist each time you get a new medicine.